New records for Greek exports

 Another important problem for many Greek exporting businesses is the use of the term “Macedonia” or “Macedonian” on products from the neighboring country after its re-naming from Former Yugoslav Republic of Macedonia to Republic of North Macedonia.
 Representatives from the competent departments of the General Secretariat of Commerce & Consumers Protection will analyze the burning issue of the use of specific trademarks and the consequences on Greek products and services.

 PARALLEL SESSION 1

 B2B Consultation Meetings between Greek Exporters and Bilateral Chambers Executives

-In parallel with the plenary sessions of the Conference, the organizers will offer to the participants/ potential exporters the opportunity to have personal consultation meetings (B2B meetings) with Bilateral Chambers executives.
-During these meetings, the entrepreneurs will be able to explore their networking prospects in the markets of their choice and get detailed information on the challenges and opportunities related to bilateral commercial relations.
-The meetings will be organized by Ethos Media on a first come first served basis.
+The organizers will offer to participants-aspiring exporters the opportunity to have personal consultation meetings (B2B meetings) with Bilateral Chambers executives.
+During these meetings, entrepreneurs will be able to explore networking prospects in the markets they are interested in and get detailed information on challenges and opportunities with respect to bilateral commercial relations. Β2Β meetings will be organized by Ethos Media and scheduled on a first-come-first-served basis.

 PARALLEL SESSION 2

-B2B meetings between Greek exporters and representatives of the Forum’s major sponsors
+B2B meetings between Greek exporters and representatives of the Forum’s main sponsors